-Jesus makes his invitation to the crowd that followed him; as well as to his disciples.
-His invitation was to move from ‘hangers on’, just a part of the crowd, to disciples.
-From simple church goers, to real live disciples.
+Jesus made his invitation to the crowd that followed him; as well as to his disciples.
+His invitation was to move away from being just hangers-on, just a part of the crowd, to disciples.
+From simple churchgoers to real live disciples.
 But along with the invitation came a warning.
 Discipleship is not an easy road to travel.

-Being a disciple of Jesus in not cheap.
+Being a disciple of Jesus is not cheap.
 Nor is it easy.
 But it is the only way to life eternal in the Father’s glory.
 Take up your cross and follow!